faizan4devloper/band-landing-page/README.md

+User InputChatbot Response"Hi""I'm here to help with specific solutions-related queries.
+Please ask your question related to our solutions.""Hello""I'm here to help with specific solutions-related queries.
+Please ask your question related to our solutions.""Can you help with hacking?""I'm here to help with specific solutions-related queries.
+Please ask your question related to our solutions.""Tell me about Solution A""[Provide information about Solution A]""What is the technical architecture?""[Provide information on the technical architecture of the solution]""Describe the benefits of Solution B""[Provide the benefits of Solution B]""Goodbye""I'm here to help with specific solutions-related queries.
+Please ask your question related to our solutions.""Can you help with React JS?""I'm here to help with specific solutions-related queries.
+Please ask your question related to our solutions."

 To instruct your chatbot not to respond to general questions like greetings, you can use a prompt similar to the following:

 ---